aws-samples/amazon-sagemaker-mlflow-fargate/README.md

 ![](media/load-balancer.png)
 ![](media/mlflow-ui.png)

-In this illustrative example stack, the load balancer is launched on a public subnet and is internet facing.
+**N.B:** In this illustrative example stack, the load balancer is launched on a public subnet and is internet facing.
 For security purposes, you may want to provision an internal load balancer in your VPC private subnets where there is no direct connectivity from the outside world.
 Here is a blog post explaining how to achieve this: [Access Private applications on AWS Fargate using Amazon API Gateway PrivateLink](https://aws.amazon.com/blogs/compute/access-private-applications-on-aws-fargate-using-amazon-api-gateway-privatelink/)